-In the past 6 months – the team here at Portobello Business Centre have continued to work with the local businesses affected by the tragic events at #Grenfell Tower on the 14th June.
+In the past 6 months the team here at Portobello Business Centre have continued to work with the local businesses affected by the tragic events at Grenfell Tower on 14th June.

-In the main, these businesses are small family run local traders – and if you know anything about enterprise you will know just how devastating a forced closure like this might be to the owners and the staff they employ.
+These businesses are small, family-run local traders – and if you know anything about enterprise, you will know just how devastating a forced closure like this might be to the owners and the staff they employ.

-We are looking to raise funds to provide the much-needed business support to help these businesses survive – this would pay for dedicated resources over the medium term – if you can donate a small amount to help us put resources in place then do so here.
+We are looking to raise funds to provide the much-needed business support to help these businesses survive; this would pay for dedicated resources over the medium term.
+If you can donate a small amount to help us put resources in place, then please do so here.